European-Unified-ID/EUID-docs/api/v2/guides/integration-prebid-client-side.md

 ## Checking the Integration

-(**GWH_SW or MC: In the below I changed pbjs.getUserIds().uid2 to pbjs.getUserIds().euid and uid2Token to euidToken please confirm (or correct).**)

 To check that the EUID module has successfully generated an EUID token, call `pbjs.getUserIds().euid`.
+There are two possible response value scenarios:

-If a value is returned, a valid EUID token still exists in the EUID module.
+- Response value `pbjs.getUserIds().euid`: A valid EUID token still exists in the EUID module.
+- Response value `pbjs.getUserIds().euid.optout`: The user has opted out.
+The `.euid` exists but it does not have the form of a token response, and cannot be used for targeted advertising.

+(**GWH_SS please review the above update.**)

 If there are problems with the integration, here are some steps you can take: